martin-steinegger/academic-kickstart/content/en/research/index.md

 +++

 <div class="research-summary">
-<p>Our group develops novel computational methods that combine big data algorithms and machine learning to gain insights into unexplored microbial communities.</p>
+<p>Our group develops novel computational methods that combine big-data algorithms and machine learning to make sense of the ever-growing universe of biological sequences and structures.
+We build fast, open-source tools that search, cluster, assemble, and predict proteins and genomes at the scale of entire databases — turning massive genomic and proteomic datasets into biological insight, from microbial communities to the organization of the protein structure universe.</p>

 </div>